joshualande/joshualande.github.io/_posts/2013-02-14-physics-marlboro-college-vermont.md

 Marlboro students are required to write a senior thesis during their senior year.
-My senior thesis involved continuing research I began during the SULI internship and an experimental investivation of [microwave diffraction](http://www.pasco.com/prodCatalog/WA/WA-9316_advanced-microwave-optics-system).
+My senior thesis involved continuing research I began during the SULI internship and an experimental investigation of [microwave diffraction](http://www.pasco.com/prodCatalog/WA/WA-9316_advanced-microwave-optics-system).
 You can view my senior thesis below.
 You can read my senior thesis